huangjunjie-cs/sign_lens/docs/source/usage.rst

 Command line usage
 -------------------------

+After finish the :doc:`installation`, it can be invoked from the command line by:

 .. code-block:: bash

     $ signlens -f tests/test_datas/bitcoin_alpha.edgelist

-it will output the metrics for a signed networks
+It will output the metrics report table for a signed networks

 ::